daviserra-code/rag-suite/docs/shopfloor-copilot/07-ai-diagnostics.md

 Enter the equipment identifier:

 **For Station Scope:**
-- Enter station ID: `ST18`
+- Enter station ID: `ST18` (or variations - see below)
-- Format: Must match OPC snapshot IDs
+- Format: Flexible - fuzzy matching enabled (v0.3.1)

 **For Line Scope:**
 - Enter line ID: `A01`